StefanKubsch/AmigaCoding/README.md

 All you need to test your programs is an editor or IDE (I prefer Visual Studio Code, https://code.visualstudio.com/), an emulator like WinUAE (https://www.winuae.net/), with a set up Amiga OS installation.
 Or transfer your programs to a "real" Amiga via CF Card, Network etc.

 There is some additional use of Python; the needed .py files are included, but are only used for Tooling (creation of files, Lookuptables etc).

+Also used for compression of executables: shrinkler by Blueberry/Loonies (https://github.com/askeksa/Shrinkler)

 ---